 4. SCUBA-DIVING IN MADANG

 On one of our days in Madang, we headed out from Madang Resort to discover several wrecks that are remnants of the battles that took place in WWII.
-It was Josh’ first time Scuba diving but they let him do a fun-dive, which meant on his first ever scuba-dive he was down checking out a WWII bomber and behind the machine guns!
+It was Josh’s first-time Scuba diving but they let him do a fun dive, which meant on his first ever scuba dive he was down checking out a WWII bomber and behind the machine guns!

 I personally love diving wrecks and think it’s incredible to witness history but also see how nature slowly takes over.
 We dove down to the Henry Lieth shipwreck and the B-25 bomber plane wreck.
 Hundreds of species call the wrecks home and it becomes a hotspot of diversity and activity with fish and corals covering the wrecks.
 The underwater wrecks are one of the best things to see in Papua New Guinea.